Thank you for applying to William & Mary! We look forward to reviewing your application.

 Yes!
 After admission decisions have been made, the Office of Undergraduate Admission will have a website available specifically to welcome admitted students.
-The site exists to provide admitted students with additional information regarding the orientation process as well as an opportunity to interact with current student ambassadors and other newly admitted students on the Facebook group page.
-As the spring and summer months progress, additional information regarding class registration, housing and campus technology will be posted.
+The site exists to provide admitted students with additional information regarding the orientation process as well as an opportunity to interact with current student ambassadors and other newly admitted students on the Facebook class group page.
+As the spring and summer months progress, additional information regarding class registration, housing and campus technology will be posted on the website.
 The welcome site address will be included in a packet of information you will receive with your admission offer and emailed decision.

 How do I know my application is complete?

 Once the Office of Undergraduate Admission begins to process your application, you will be sent an email to the email address provided on your application.
 This email will include login information to access your personalized Portal.
 You may monitor your Portal page to see what we have received and if your application is complete.
 Additionally, we will send a second email to confirm we have completed your application (meaning we received all required components).
 Parents of freshman applicants will also receive these emails.
 To prevent emails from us ending up in your spam or junk mail folders, please be sure to add @wm.edu to your safe-senders list.
 You will not receive any additional emails from the Admission Office unless we are missing required information.
 Any email regarding incomplete applications will alert you as to what component is missing and provide you with instructions as to how to send our office the missing materials.
 If these components are sent in after the application deadline no penalty will be assessed during the review process.
 If we are unable to reach you via email, we will attempt to reach you by phone.

-You can check your personal account on both the Common Application website or the Coalition Application website to see whether we have received and/or downloaded your application into our system.
-Please be mindful that as the application deadline approaches, our office receives hundreds of applications each day.
-Please be patient and allow at least two weeks to receive the confirmation email before following up with us.
+You can check your personal account on the Common Application website to see whether we have received and/or downloaded your application into our system.
 Check your email box regularly to be certain not to miss important messages from William & Mary.